 The source code is pretty forward and can be modified as you want.

-Features I found interesting but didn’t found the time to implement them would be:
+Features I found interesting but didn’t find the time to implement would be:

-Sending the employee names from the ERP to the terminal, so the terminal could welcome the employee by name.
-Or as an enhancement show a picture of the signing in person.
+- Sending the employee names from the ERP to the terminal, so the terminal could welcome the employee by name, or as an enhancement shows a picture of the signing in person

 You can easily customize the terminals UI by adding the company logo to it, because everything is HTML:

 If you have the issue that your screen is upside down when the display is mounted to the wall, you can edit the configfile /boot/config.txt and add this line at the end: